 We do this with three goals in mind.

-First, we want to bring the PC platform’s advanced gaming features to Middle-earth: Shadow of War.
-We are gamers ourselves, so we crave the immersive and vibrant gaming experiences that technologies like HDR will deliver.
+Firstly, we want to bring the PC platform's advanced gaming features to the latest titles.
+We are gamers ourselves, so we crave the immersive and vibrant gaming experiences that the latest and greatest technologies can deliver.

 Second, like any other member of the gaming community, we want to share great gaming experiences with our friends.
 We've created tools like NVIDIA Ansel that make this not just possible, but amazing.
 With Ansel, gamers can explore gaming worlds like never before, creating custom-framed and styled screenshots in a variety of formats, including 360-degrees, as was used to create the new Shadow of War NVIDIA Ansel screenshots shown below.